Back to all guides

 Conversational Analytics

 TL;DR: Contact center efficiency comes down to handling more volume at lower cost per contact without sacrificing customer satisfaction or compliance.
 The challenge is structural.
-According to Cresta's State of the Agent Report 2024, labor accounts for up to 75% of contact center budgets and annual agent turnover runs between 30 and 45%, while traditional quality management typically reviews only 1 to 2% of interactions.
-The most effective approaches layer workforce optimization, real-time agent coaching, AI-powered automation, and continuous analytics into a system where improvements compound over time rather than compete with each other.
+Labor represents the majority of operating cost, agent turnover remains persistently high, and traditional quality management reviews only a small sample of interactions.
+The most effective approaches layer workforce optimization, real-time coaching, proactive knowledge delivery, AI-powered automation, and continuous analytics into a system where improvements compound over time.

 What is contact center efficiency, and why does it matter?